Bar Exam Information

 - Two 2-inch by 2-inch photographs (passport photos) of the applicant, showing a front view of head and shoulders.

 - One properly completed standard fingerprint card, as provided by the Bar upon request or at fingerprinting agencies.
-Please include your driver’s license number in the box marked "Miscellaneous No." See example for sections to leave blank (COMING SOON!).
+Please include your driver’s license number in the box marked "Miscellaneous No." Download the instructions.

 - An application fee in the amount of $800, plus any appropriate late fees; or $500 reapplication fee.
 We take VISA, Mastercard, Discover, or a check made out to Alaska Bar Association.